RomaRamune/Individual-Full-Stack-Python-Project/README.md

 Not registered users can see the example of wardrobes with feedbacks (if any) and colours we currently offer, but only registered users can leave new feedbacks, request/amend/delete orders and see their orders.

 # Getting Started
-Download the code from GitHub and install the requirements from requirements.txt
+Download the code from GitHub, get the virtual environment up and running and then install the requirements from requirements.txt

 # Use
 Review the site, register and order if you like something 😊